30 Pieces of Random Trivia That Might Just Come in Handy

 You may not think of sarcasm as the most endearing habit or quality.
 If you tend to have a sarcastic sense of humor, you've probably been told to tone it down at least once.
 But according to this bit of random trivia, sarcastic people get the last laugh—studies have shown that sarcasm boosts your creativity.
 And as if that weren't enough of a reason to embrace the snark, sarcasm can also boost the creativity of the recipients, too!
 Using it involves making connections between opposing ideas, and interpreting it also requires your brain to reason beyond the literal.
 Learn more about how sarcasm can make you (and your friends) smarter.

-According to a Career Builder survey, orange is the worst color you could possibly wear to a job interview.
+According to a Career Builder survey, the color orange will make the worst first impression at a job interview.
 Twenty-five percent of respondents claimed that the bright color comes across as unprofessional.
 (The best color to wear, in case you're wondering, is blue.)
 Here are some more cool facts about things you use every day.